caetanominuzzo/instruction-induction-optimization/README.md

 > Please note that using this method with large datasets might consume a significant amount of tokens when interacting with the ChatGPT API.
 Therefore, it is essential to use it cautiously and consider the associated costs when processing extensive data.

-The method performs the following steps:
+The method involves these steps:

 1. Extract initial instructions from the original dataset using ChatGPT.
 2. Iterate through data points, generating different combinations of the remaining data points, and evaluate them using a brute-force approach.
-3. Compare the instructions generated from these subsets to the original instructions to determine the importance of each data point in maintaining the original instructions.
+3. Compare the generated instructions from subsets with the original instructions to determine each data point's importance in preserving the original instructions.
-4. Calculate dependency and redundancy to find the best combination among equally minimal datasets.
+4. Assess dependency and redundancy to identify the optimal combination among equally small datasets.

 We utilized two base prompts to interact with ChatGPT: